 The steps outlined below for assessment and consultation apply to investigations of DOE-Covered Conduct and other Prohibited Conduct.
-After this assessment and consultation, matters investigated through Formal Investigation will go through Stage 3 (Decision on Sanctions) below.
-Matters investigated under the DOE Grievance Process will go to Stage 2.A (Opportunity to Accept the Preliminary Determination) in the DOE Addendum.
+An additional notice requirement that applies specifically to investigations of DOE-Covered Conduct is in the DOE Addendum.
+After this assessment and consultation, matters investigated through Formal Investigation will go through Stage 3 (Corrective Actions) below.
+Matters investigated under the DOE Grievance Process that alleged No-Title IX Hearing DOE-Covered Conduct will go Stage

+2.C.
+(Appeal of the Determination) in the DOE Addendum.
+All other matters investigated under the DOE Grievance Process will go to Stage 2.A (Opportunity to Accept the Preliminary Determination) in the DOE Addendum.